CYAB LOGO 3B.png

 Erin BJ Lee.jpg

-Erin "BJ" Lee
+Erin "BJ" Lee - on leave

 Erin Lee is the Community Engagement Director at Quilted Health, an organization committed to building and championing a model for equitable access to compassionate, evidence-based, whole-person pregnancy care.
 She’s a public health practitioner committed to eliminating racial disparities and inequities within healthcare and the early learning sector.
 Erin holds a Master of Public Health with a special focus in Health Services from the University of Washington with research focused on community-based doula support in WA state.
 Erin’s current work at Quilted Health focuses on engaging local doula and midwifery community-based organizations in their efforts to support laboring individuals across WA state.
 In previous roles, Erin has supported diverse programming and community partner coordination for non-profits focused on early learning supports specifically for unsheltered children and families, and Native and Indigenous communities in King and Pierce counties.